 Bring the water to boil and add a bit of salt.
 I like to have the water ready so I can toss the potatoes in as soon as they are shredded.
-Potatoes like to get all chameleon on you when they are cut by turning brown when exposed to air.
+Potatoes like to turn brown on you when they are cut and exposed to air.
 It’s actually a reaction of the enzyme polyphenol oxidase.
 When you expose the potato’s cells to the oxygen in the air it turns brown (same with apples).
-Yeah yeah, I know…this isn’t high school.
-Shh…sound knowledgeable when you explain it to the next person.
-Moving on.

 Shredding the potatoes is straightforward.
 Grab a potato and rub that thing against the cheese shredder.
-Mind your knuckles here.
+Mind your knuckles.
 Nobody wants to eat the remnants of your shredded knuckles in their potato salad.
 I used the bigger holes since I was afraid “finely” shredding the potatoes would make them cook too quickly and become mushy.
 Don’t bother with peeling them unless you wish.
 I personally like the color the red skins produce, and I read here that they also add additional vitamin C, vitamin B, potassium, and fiber to the dish.
-So when people think you were lazy for leaving the peels on, drop that bit of knowledge on them and they’ll shut it.
-You weren’t saving time, you were saving their lives…alright that’s a stretch, but give it a shot.
+So when people think you were lazy for leaving the peels on, drop that bit of knowledge on them.

 Boil the potatoes for a couple minutes and drain.
 Rinse them with cool water to stop the cooking process and get all the excess water out.